Which place is cheaper, Genoa or Cadiz?

 Genoa has a larger population, and is about 5 times larger than the population of Cadiz.
 When comparing the sizes of Cadiz and Genoa, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
 So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 In July, Cadiz is generally around the same temperature as Genoa.
-Temperatures in Cadiz average around 25°C (77°F), and Genoa stays around 25°C (76°F).
+Daily temperatures in Cadiz average around 25°C (77°F), and Genoa fluctuates around 25°C (76°F).

 The sun comes out a lot this time of the year in Genoa.
 People are often attracted to the plentiful sunshine in Cadiz this time of the year.
 In the summer, Cadiz often gets more sunshine than Genoa.
 Cadiz gets 356 hours of sunny skies this time of year, while Genoa receives 295 hours of full sun.

 Cadiz usually gets less rain in July than Genoa.
 Cadiz gets 0 mm (0 in) of rain, while Genoa receives 12 mm (0.5 in) of rain this time of the year.

 Both Genoa and Cadiz are popular destinations to visit in the autumn with plenty of activities.
 The autumn months attract visitors to Cadiz because of the shopping scene and the natural beauty of the area.
 Also, the shopping scene and the natural beauty of the area are the main draw to Genoa this time of year.

 Cadiz is around the same temperature as Genoa in the autumn.
 The daily temperature in Cadiz averages around 20°C (68°F) in October, and Genoa fluctuates around 19°C (66°F).